Different Parts of Your Roof

-In Harford County, Maryland, it is important to consider the different components of your roof.
-We experience the four seasons in Maryland, which causes expansion and contraction on your roof material.
-This blog article will explore the different aspects of a typical roof with a Bel Air roofing service, whether it is a three-tab system with conventional underlayment or a premier architectural shingle roofing system in Harford County, Maryland.
+This blog article will explore the different aspects of a typical roof with a Bel Air roofing service, whether it is a three-tab system with conventional underlayment or a premier architectural shingle roofing system.

-In Maryland, the most typical type of roof is a three-tab or architectural shingle.
-These are asphaltic shingles that have a life span of 30+ years now (depending upon the option you choose) and come with warranties.
+In Maryland, the most typical type of roof is asphalt shingles.
+These can be a three-tab or an architectural shingle.
+These shingles have a life span of 30+ years now (depending upon the option you choose) and come with warranties.

 Architectural shingles, also known as dimensional shingles, are the most common throughout Harford County (new construction).
 These products are composed of two or more asphalt layers, fused for a thick, varied look.
-In our opinion, they are the most visually appealing roofing option available on the market for homeowners in Bel Air, Maryland, and throughout Harford County, Maryland.
+In our opinion, they are the most visually appealing roofing option available for homeowners in Maryland.

 Luxury shingle systems are available as well.
 These options vary, but a common one seen in the local area in Harford County and Baltimore County, Maryland, are synthetic slate systems.

 Underlayment and Decking

 The underlayment and decking encompass the components below the shingles, which are supportive and another protective barrier between the elements and your home.

 Underlayment options are varied but often asphalt and felt paper materials are used as another moisture barrier and protective sealant when installing shingled roofs.
 The valleys of roofs (where two portions of the roof meet in a low point) are usually sealed with an adhesive asphaltic underlayment, often referred to as weather guard.